nonoroazoro/vscode-syncing/README.md

 ## Extension Keybindings

-The keybindings are **disabled by default**, but you can enable them by updating VSCode's `Keyboard Shortcuts`:
+The keybindings are **not set by default**, but you can enable them by updating VSCode's `Keyboard Shortcuts`:

 ```javascript
 {